ZingerEngineer/ramy-yasser-portfolio-reactjs/docs/logs/changes/2025-10-22_session-summary.md

 - React v19 is the latest major version
 - Tailwind CSS v4 has a new configuration approach
 - All packages are at their latest stable versions as of October 2025
+- TypeScript 5.9.3 configured with modern settings for Vite
+- Path aliases configured in tsconfig.json (will need matching Vite config)